+Bank of America loan modification is a scam.
 I have been trying to work with Bank of America for 10 years, asking for help when we fell on hard times.
 My wife lost her job when they had cut backs, and within a year, I found myself looking for work due to the economic conditions of the recession in 2008.

-Our house is $90,000 underwater and we had no income coming in, with a baby on the way.
+Like many other homeowners after the 2008 recession, our house is $90,000 underwater and we had no income coming in, with a baby on the way.
 The perfect storm for AWFUL!